 Let $X$ be a smooth and projective variety over the field $\CC$ of complex numbers.
-In this subsection we briefly recall how the topological, differentiable and holomorphic structure on $X$ give rise to extra structure on the deRham cohomology groups $\HdR{\ast}(X/\CC)$, and how these structures are related.
+In this subsection we briefly recall how the topological, differentiable and holomorphic structure on $X$ give rise to extra structure on the de~Rham cohomology groups $\HdR{\ast}(X/\CC)$, and how these structures are related.

 First, we consider $X$ as a differentiable manifold, where differentiable shall always mean differentiable of class $C^\infty$ without further mentioning it.
 Let ${\cal A}_X^n$ be the sheaf of $\CC$-valued differentiable $n$-forms with respect to the analytic topology, and in particular, ${\cal A}_X^0$ is the sheaf of $\CC$-valued differentiable functions on $X$.
-Then, by the Poincar\'e lemma, the {\em differentiable deRham complex}
+Then, by the Poincar\'e lemma, the {\em differentiable de~Rham complex}

 is a fine resolution of the constant sheaf $\underline{\CC}$.
-Taking global sections, we obtain a complex, whose cohomology is by definition deRham cohomology.
-And since the differentiable deRham complex is a fine resolution of $\underline{\CC}$, we obtain a natural isomorphism
+Taking global sections, we obtain a complex, whose cohomology is by definition de~Rham cohomology.
+And since the differentiable de~Rham complex is a fine resolution of $\underline{\CC}$, we obtain a natural isomorphism

 for all $n$, and refer to \cite[Chapter 5]{Warner} for details and proofs.